The Fillmore: Reopening and national franchise

 The Fillmore reopened under Graham's management in the mid-1980s, but it was damaged and closed by the Loma Prieta earthquake of October 1989.
 After Graham died in a helicopter crash in 1991, those close to him decided to carry out his final wish to retrofit and reopen the original Fillmore, which required much structural work.
 The Fillmore reopened on April 27, 1994, with the band The Smashing Pumpkins playing an unannounced surprise show, and Primus playing the first official reopening show the following night.
 The Fillmore has once again become a San Francisco hot spot with frequent shows.
 For a standard show, the capacity of the Fillmore is 1,315 guests.

 Since 2007, the Fillmore is leased and operated by Live Nation.

-Live Nation has recently begun a campaign to expand the Fillmore "brand" by changing the names of a number of established clubs it owns around the U.S., as well as opening new clubs.
+Live Nation has since named several of its existing and new clubs after the Fillmore.
 This includes clubs in Denver, Detroit, Philadelphia, and the Fillmore at the Jackie Gleason Theater in Miami Beach, Florida.
 The Fillmore Charlotte opened in June 2009.
 A Fillmore in the Washington, D.C., suburb of Silver Spring, Maryland, broke ground in 2010 and opened in late 2011.
 The 2,000-seat Fillmore New Orleans opened in 2019 on the second floor of Harrah's New Orleans casino.
 The Central, Minneapolis Fillmore venue opened in February 2020.

 The Fillmore brand was also attached to Irving Plaza in New York City from 2007 to 2010.